krakend/krakend-documentation/endpoints/parameter-forwarding.md

 - `X-B3-Traceid`

 ### Overriding headers sent from KrakenD to Backends
-When you use the `input_headers`, consider that any of the headers listed above are replaced with the ones you declare.
+When you use the `input_headers`, consider that any headers listed above are replaced with the ones you declare.

 An example of passing the `User-Agent` to the backend: